-Captain John Hull made frequent trips between America and England as early as the 1680s.
-He ran a profitable line of ships between Newport, R.I. and various ports in England.
+Capt.
+John Hull made frequent trips between America and England as early as the 1680s.
+He ran a profitable line of ships between Newport, R.I., and various ports in England.

-A Quaker, Hull found residing in Rhode Island a more hospitable choice than settling in England, where the Quaker minority was often harassed.
+A Quaker, Hull found Rhode Island more hospitable than settling England, where the Quaker minority was often harassed.
 Rhode Island, by contrast, was more tolerant.
 But Hull maintained ties with England.
-When a Quaker boy from a noble family needed a home Hull, even in far-off America, was the choice.
+When a Quaker boy from a noble family needed a home, Hull, even in far-off America, was the choice.

 Charles Wager’s father had been a well-respected admiral in the British Navy, but his death when his son was still an infant left a gap in the lineage.
 A Quaker, Wager’s family sought to have the young man apprenticed to the Hulls.
-They were family friends and might give Wager a proper background to follow in his father’s footsteps as an admiral.
+They were family friends and might train Wager to follow in his father’s footsteps as an admiral.

 An Admiral in Training

 The young Wager made it clear he intended to be every bit the seaman his father was.